-soils remain on the removable filter, lift the 4-Way Hydro Sweep Wash Arm straight up.
+4-Way Hydro Sweep Wash Arm straight up.
 Check underside of wash arm to make sure the opening of the single stainless steel spray nozzle (D) and the nine water jets (E) are not blocked.

-Next, lift the removable filter straight up and out.
-To clean, scrub filter with a stiff brush under running water.
-To replace, snap removable filter over the ultrafine filter and then replace the wash arm.
+Next, remove the removable filter, by lifting the filter straight up and out.
+TO CLEAN, scrub filter with a stiff brush under running water.
+TO REPLACE, snap removable filter over the ultrafine filter and then replace the wash arm.
 When replacing wash arm, be sure that water jets on the wash arm are facing up.
-Check to make sure wash arm is free to rotate.